Resources for the COVID-19 Era

 - Continuing Fare Suspension Through September, fare continuation slated for October - King County Metro

 - Metro continues to operate with some service reductions as well as the continuation of suspended fares on Metro service, you can read the most recent update here.

 - Restoring Transit Service - King County Metro

 - King County Metro will restore service on dozens of bus routes, increase water taxi service, and partially restore Via to Transit on Monday, June 22.

-- Flat Fare on July 1 - Sound Transit
+- Flat Fare begun on July 1 - Sound Transit

-- Fares will return to routes where operator protections make returning to front-door boarding possible.
+- Fares have returned to routes where operator protections make returning to front-door boarding possible.
 When fare collection resumes, Sound Transit will also transition to a single flat fare of $3.25 for all full-fare Adult riders on ST Express, regardless of distance traveled.
 This will result in a 50-cent fare increase for ST bus routes within King County.
 Flat fares for ORCA LIFT, youth, seniors and riders with disabilities were implemented in July 2018.